lynch school of education

 Students who are pursuing Applied Psychology and Human Development as their primary major within the Lynch School, regardless of class year, are required to complete coursework in one of the following:

-- a minor of six courses in a single subject discipline in Arts and Sciences or the Organizational Studies-Human Resource Management in the Carroll School of Management.
-Please note: the minor in Organizational Studies-Human Resource Management is limited to 15 students per class and requires a specific grade point average.
+- a minor of six courses in a single subject discipline in Arts and Sciences, in Management and Leadership in the Carroll School of Management, in Leadership in Higher Education and Community Settings in the Lynch School, or in Medical Humanities, Health and Culture in the College of Arts and Sciences.
+Please note: the minor in Management and Leadership is limited to 15 students per class and requires a specific grade point average, rationale, and application.

 - a major or an interdisciplinary minor (e.g., African and African Diaspora Studies, Women's Studies) in Arts and Sciences; or